Structure, Function and Role in Cancer

 Role in Cancer

-The publication rate of miRNAs have been exponential for the past decade in regards to newly validated targets, such as Tumor/Normal Adjacent Tumor expression studies to determine gene dysregulation and involvement in disease. miRNA research is leading to major breakthroughs in the understanding of several diseases, such as involvement with leukemia, heart disease, obesity and resistance to HIV in AIDS patients.
+For the past decade, publications relating to miRNA and related gene expression have grown exponentially in numbers.
+Numerous experiments have helped determine gene dysregulation and involvement in disease. miRNA research is leading to major breakthroughs in the understanding of several diseases, such as leukemia, heart disease, obesity, and resistance to HIV in AIDS patients.

-Most importantly is the role of miRNA in the initiation and spread of cancer.
-The details of how a cancerous melanoma region travels to the lungs, liver or brain from tumors located on the skin’s surface has been a point of discussion amongst scientists and is considered a key point of interest in cancer research.
-Current ideology regarding miRNA’s involvement with tumor suppressors and oncogenes leads scientists to believe that miRNA could be the key player in making melanoma more resistant to therapy.
-Details were published in the Proceedings of the National Academy of Sciences (PNAS) and provide reasoning as to why microRNA is a hotly targeted area in cancer research.
+The role of miRNA in the initiation and spread of cancer is of utmost importance.
+The details of how a cancerous melanoma region travels to the lungs, liver, or brain from tumors located on the skin’s surface has been a point of discussion among scientists and is considered a key point of interest in cancer research.
+Current views regarding miRNA’s involvement with tumor suppressors and oncogenes leads scientists to believe that miRNA could be the key player in making melanoma more resistant to therapy.
+Details were published in the Proceedings of the National Academy of Sciences (PNAS) and provide reasoning as to why microRNA is a highly targeted area in cancer research.